T of C

 Hong Lou Meng was written in the mid 18th century by Cao Xueqin,3 then completed by Gao E.4 It concerns the decline of the Jia family.

 In Chapter 54 Grandmother Jia recalls that when she was young her grandfather had an opera troupe that included an actress who was a very good qin player.
-She does not mention whether the actress actually played the qin as part of the opera.
-The small sound of the qin would make its inclusion there quite problematic, and I have not yet read a description of this ever happening.
+She does not mention whether the actress ever actually played the qin as part of any opera.
+The small sound of the qin would make its inclusion there quite problematic, and I have not yet read an historical description of this ever happening.
 Today an actor will only pretend to play a qin; the prop used is usually an imitation.5

-On the other hand, it is certainly possible that a small, private opera performance at a wealthy man's home could include someone playing a qin as a special event.
-In the above passage from Chapter 54,6 Grandmother Jia says that the actress once arranged with actual qin accompaniment a sequence of qin-playing scenes from the operas Xi Xiang Ji (Story of the Western Chamber), Yuzan Ji (Story of the Jade Hairpin), and a sequel to Pipa Ji (Story of the Lute).7
+On the other hand, it is certainly possible that a small, private opera performance at a wealthy man's home could include someone playing a qin as a special event - perhaps even during the opera itself if special arrangements were made.
+Thus, in the above-mentioned passage from Chapter 54,6 Grandmother Jia says that the actress once arranged with actual qin accompaniment a sequence of qin-playing scenes from the operas Xi Xiang Ji (Story of the Western Chamber), Yuzan Ji (Story of the Jade Hairpin), and a sequel to Pipa Ji (Story of the Lute).7

-There is Ming dynasty qin tablature for all of the melodies mentioned above.
+There is Ming dynasty qin tablature for each of the melodies named above.
 I have reconstructed and can play at least one version of each of them.

 Footnotes (Shorthand references are explained on a separate page)